denesderhan/fstlog/README.md

 - Every logger has a log level to filter messages early, the log level can be set at runtime or compile time depending on the logger's type.
-- Every logger has a channel, there are 256 channels, the default is '1' the '0' channel is used by fstlog for self logging.
+- Every logger has a channel, there are 256 channels (0-255), the default is '1' the '0' channel is used by fstlog for self logging.
 - The logger's name and the thread's name can be set to provide information in the logs, these names are not used for any other purpose and are not unique.